-We are very much aware of the value in engaging and connecting with people through cultivating a healthy relationship with our employees and the surrounding communities.
-This includes developing our human capital, promoting a safe and dynamic workplace, as well as contributing to the society and community.
+We endeavour to safeguard the well-being of our employees and the surrounding communities where our operations are located by constantly engaging with them.
+Engagements include developing human capital, promoting a safe and dynamic workplace as well as contributing to society and community.